 1. We protected 236,000 acres of the Selva Maya tropical forest in Belize

-The Selva Maya is part of a biodiversity hotspot in the Amazon rainforest and is threatened by increased logging and agriculture.
+The Selva Maya is part of the Mesoamerican ecosystem, which is now the largest contiguous block of rainforest north of the Amazon and a biodiversity hotspot threatened by increased logging and agriculture.
 With the help of partners, TNC purchased 236,000 acres (96,000 hectares) next to the Rio Bravo Conservation Management Area.